MikolajSiarkowski/Rec-task/README.md

 # Rec-task
 Recruitment task for Be Poland

-Hi!, here is my solution of the recruitment task.
+Hi!
+Here is my solution of the recruitment task.

 Tools i used:
 - HTML